codedex-io/python-101/README.md

 </div>
 <br>

 Welcome to The Legend of Python's GitHub repo!
-We are so excited to have you.
+We are super excited to have you.
+Here, we have the solutions to all the challenges on Codédex.

 https://www.codedex.io